oppia/oppia-web-developer-docs/Google-Summer-of-Code-2024.md

 - Make sure to handle corner cases correctly.
 E.g. if the learner has done no topics in the science classroom yet, then don’t show that classroom in the list of classrooms-with-topics-in-progress in the learner dashboard.

+## Contributor Dashboard (CD) team

 ### 2.1.
-Show translation suggestions to translation submitters
+Show AI-powered and cached translation suggestions to translation submitters

 **Project Description:**